ExtraBB/angular-invaders/README.md

 # Angular Invaders

 This project was created to play around with Angular.
 It is loosely designed like an ECS (no components) and has a game loop.
+Currently there is **no support for mobile**.
+I might add that in the future. (device tilting for controlling the ship would be awesome)

 ## Demo